IAmJonoBo/Hotpass-Win64/docs/how-to-guides/operator-runbook.md

 - Watch the console for validation or contract errors.
 The pipeline stops on failures and prints the affected sheet or expectation.
 - Inspect `dist/<case-id>/reports/` for the Great Expectations summary referenced in QA reviews.
-- If the run stops with `Data contract validation failed for SACAA Cleaned`, remove duplicate rows from the source sheet (positions 15, 43, and 71) or update the governed schema before retrying.
+- Hotpass automatically deduplicates primary-key collisions (for example the SACAA workbook) and writes the dropped rows to `dist/contract-notices/<run-id>/`.
+Review the exported CSV and feed the corrections back to data owners once the pipeline finishes.

 ## 3. Enrich deterministically